dotnet/AspNetCore.Docs/aspnetcore/blazor/components/integration.md

 Follow the guidance in the [Add static server Razor component rendering](#add-static-server-razor-component-rendering) section.

-Auto render mode components render on the server first, then render on the client after the Blazor bundle has been downloaded and the Blazor runtime activates.
-The interactive WebAssembly render mode renders only renders components on the client after the Blazor bundle is downloaded and the Blazor runtime activates.
-Keep in mind that component code is ***not*** private using the Auto or WebAssembly render modes.
+Components using the Auto render mode initially use interactive server rendering, but then switch to render on the client after the Blazor bundle has been downloaded and the Blazor runtime activates.
+Components using the WebAssembly render mode only render interactively on the client after the Blazor bundle is downloaded and the Blazor runtime activates.
+Keep in mind that when using the Auto or WebAssembly render modes, component code downloaded to the client is ***not*** private.
 For more information, see <xref:blazor/components/render-modes>.

 After deciding which render mode to adopt: